-11 Invoicing arrangements/Financial assistance for owners
+11 Invoicing arrangements/ Financial assistance for owners

-Within six weeks from the date the work has been completed, the Council will send an invoice to each owner for his/her share of the costs.
+Within six weeks from the date the work has been completed and signed off by the Project Manager or Planned Maintenance Co-Ordinator, the Council will send an invoice to each owner for his/her share of the costs.
 The TMS requires each owner to pay an equal share of the total cost of the repair to the block.